NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 ---

 I logged off my laptop and headed home.
-For some reason, when I SSH'd into Clyde, `Conda` command was present on Clyde.
+For some reason, when I SSHd into Clyde, `Conda` command was present on Clyde.
 So, I ran `conda create --name RFSOC_TRY_1 python=3.9` to create a virtual environment to try this.

 I made a folder for a new install and cloned into the tutorial repo.